-- 1. If you are installing the INTUITY AUDIX application, add the users to the Lucent Intuity system.
-Use the administer test users procedure in Chapter 7 of the Lucent INTUITY installation book and administer the users for the INTUITY AUDIX application.
-For additional information about subscriber administration, see Lucent INTUITY Messaging Solutions Release 4 Administration, 585-310-564. - 2.
-Connect the coverage group to the integrated automated attendant call answer station.
-See Chapter 5, "System 25 Switch Administration" in this book. - 3.
-Direct incoming calls on specified trunks to the calling groups.
+- If you are installing the INTUITY AUDIX application, add the subscribers to the Intuity AUDIX system.
+Use the administer test subscribers procedure in Chapter 7 of the Intuity AUDIX installation book and administer the subscribers for the INTUITY AUDIX application.
+For additional information about subscriber administration, see Avaya INTUITY Messaging Solutions Release 4 Administration, 585-310-564. - Connect the coverage group to the integrated automated attendant call answer station.
+See Chapter 5, "System 25 Switch Administration" in this book. - Direct incoming calls on specified trunks to the calling groups.
 See Chapter 5, "System 25 Switch Administration" for more information. - 4.
 Make test calls to each subscriber, but do not answer the calls.
-The Lucent Intuity system should provide call-answer service for these calls. - 5.
-While listening to the first subscriber's greeting, enter [] [8], another subscriber's extension, and #1. - Verify that the call is transferred to the second subscriber. - 6.
-Make test calls directly from the subscriber stations to the calling group.
-The Lucent Intuity system should provide voice mail service for these calls.
+The Intuity AUDIX system should provide call-answer service for these calls. - 5.
+While listening to the first subscriber's greeting, enter 🖹 🖲, another subscriber's extension, and 🕖.

+Verify that the call is transferred to the second subscriber.

+6. Make test calls directly from the subscriber stations to the calling group.
+The Intuity AUDIX system should provide voice mail service for these calls.
+3 Implementing the Integration Test for Validating the Port Connectivity

 - 7. Determine your next step: - a.
 If the system will use networking, continue with "Perform Networking Administration and Test". - b.
-If the system will not use networking, complete Chapter 15, "Cut-to-Service Procedures", in the Lucent INTUITY installation book to finish the installation.
+If the system will not use networking, complete Chapter 15, "Cut-to-Service Procedures", in the Intuity AUDIX installation book to finish the installation.